 - Talk to a doctor live online for free

-- How to block peripheral vision?
+- Are there glasses for programmers to block peripheral vision?

 - Ask a doctor a question free online

 - Talk to a ophthalmologist online for free